 - Part 3 – going forwards

-However, it was particularly pertinent to this environment where due to lack of staff discipline from the centre and area management residents suffered from poor care and attention and sometimes had been allowed to sleep in their day-clothes.
+However, it’s particularly pertinent to this environment where due to lack of staff discipline from the centre and area management residents suffered from poor care and attention and sometimes had been allowed to sleep in their day-clothes.

 Summer Vale Residential Home